__ _ _ __ ___

 What?

-This site is being used to track the progress of Matrix migrating to OpenID Connect (OIDC) for authentication.
+This site is being used to track the progress of Matrix migrating to a Next-gen authentication protocol based on OAuth 2.0/OpenID Connect proposal.
 You can join the discussion at #matrix-auth:matrix.org.

-We have also set up the Matrix OIDC Playground which contains Homeservers, OpenID Providers and Clients for you to try out.
+We have also set up the Matrix OIDC Playground which contains Homeservers and Clients for you to try out.

 There are also some videos below showing some of the use cases in action.